pieterdauds/installing-openshift4x-using-proxy/README.md

 OR

-You can Download using this command
+You can Download using this command.

 OpenShift Binaries
 ```
 wget https://mirror.openshift.com/pub/openshift-v4/clients/ocp/4.3.33/openshift-client-linux-4.3.33.tar.gz